Flight of the Earls

-Both earls fought against the English Crown in the Nine Years' War (1593–1603), which ended with their surrender.
-The newly crowned James VI and I granted the earls generous peace terms which allowed them to retain their lands and titles.
-Many courtiers were unsatisfied with the king's leniency, and hostility towards the earls from British officials gradually increased over time.
-The implementation of English law in Ireland led to financial difficulties for both earls as well as a major land rights dispute between Tyrone and his vassal Donnell Ballagh O'Cahan, which was weaponised by officials, including Arthur Chichester, John Davies, and George Montgomery.
+Both earls fought against the Crown in the Nine Years' War (1593–1603), which ended with their surrender.
+The newly crowned James VI and I granted the earls generous peace terms which allowed them to retain most of their lands and titles.
+Many courtiers were unsatisfied with the king's leniency, and hostility towards the earls from officials gradually increased over time.
+The implementation of English law in Ireland led to financial difficulties for both earls as well as a major land rights dispute between Tyrone and his vassal Donnell Ballagh O'Cahan, which was weaponised by officials such as Arthur Chichester, John Davies, and George Montgomery.